 -in 2018 by Picaroon Poetry for her poem "Pyrophobia"

 -in 2020 by Variety Pack for her poem "Mettle"

 -in 2021 by Porcupine Literary Journal for her poem "Woke"

 Carla performs her poetry throughout New York City:

 featured poet at the Stark Reality open mic on August 29, 2015.

-Carla was honored to be the featured poet at the NYC Poetry and Spoken Word Experience's open mic on August 29, 2015.
-Additionally, she competed twice in Underground Books' Jackie Robinson Poetry Day poetry competition in Harlem, NY and won first prize for her poem, "Bits and Pieces", from Gnat Feathers and Butterfly Wings in 2016, second prize for several poems from Honeysuckle Me in 2017, and third prize in 2018.
+competed thrice in Underground Books' Jackie Robinson Poetry Day in Harlem, NY.
+She won first prize for her poem, "Bits and Pieces", from Gnat Feathers and Butterfly Wings in 2016, second prize for several poems from Honeysuckle Me in 2017, and third prize in 2018.